-4 The shortage of affordable homes described above does not account for individuals and families experiencing homelessness due to limitations of ACS PUMS housing data.
+&lt;sup>4 The shortage of affordable homes described above does not account for individuals and families experiencing homelessness due to limitations of ACS PUMS housing data.

-3 National Low Income Housing Coalition.
+&lt;sup>3 National Low Income Housing Coalition.
 "The Gap: A Shortage of Affordable Rental Homes."
 Website: https://nlihc.org/gap.

 Whereas the ACS aggregates data to a specific geography (state, county, zip code, census tracts, etc.), PUMS data is a sample of households living within a Public Use Microdata Area (PUMA)-each with populations of between 100,000 to 200,000 people.
 Instead of relying on aggregate ACS data, PUMS offers the ability to work directly with the underlying ACS data.
 Accordingly, PUMS data is flexible and allows complex analysis.

 This graphic uses the one-year housing unit sample for all counties and regions with more than 50,000 renter households and combines two, one-year samples for all remaining geographies with less than 50,000 renter households.
+The analysis for geographies with fewer than 50,000 renter households is completed in odd numbered years only to avoid overlap when combining years.
+Therefore, the "current" data may be older for some counties.
+For example, in 2024 Butte County's most current data is from 2021, whereas Los Angeles County has data for 2022.
 When multiple counties are located in a single PUMA, the data associated with each PUMA must be proportionally distributed to each county based on tract-level data from HUD's Comprehensive Housing Affordability Strategy (CHAS) data.
 CHAS data is prepared for HUD by the Census Bureau and includes various indicators on housing affordability for different income groups, as defined by HUD.
 The CHAS is derived from five-year data and is available at a tract level.